-HFMD most commonly affects children under 10 years of age.
+Hand, foot and mouth disease most commonly affects children under 10 years of age.
 Older children and adults are sometimes affected.
-Adults and older children with HFMD tend to develop a milder form of the illness compared with younger children.
+Adults and older children with hand, foot and mouth disease tend to develop a milder form of the illness compared with young children.
 But adults can sometimes have quite severe symptoms.

-In many cases, spots also develop on the skin.
+In many cases of hand, foot and mouth disease, spots also develop on the skin.
 This is typically a day or so after the mouth ulcers develop.
-The spots are small lumps that are a few millimetres in diameter and usually appear on the hands and feet.
-Spots sometimes also appear on the buttocks, legs and genitals.
+The spots are small lumps that are a few millimetres in diameter and usually appear on the palms of the hands and soles of the feet.
+As well as the hands and feet, spots sometimes also appear on the buttocks, legs and genitals.
 They rarely develop on other parts of the body.
 The spots are similar to chickenpox but are smaller.
 Unlike chickenpox, they are not usually itchy but sometimes they can be a little bit sore.

 By Grook Da Oger, via Wikimedia Commons

 Is hand, foot and mouth disease serious?

 Usually not.
 The high temperature (fever) and spots usually clear within a few days.
 The mouth ulcers can be painful and may last up to a week.
 The sore mouth may make a child miserable for a few days.
 In a very small number of cases of hand, foot and mouth disease, the virus affects the heart, lung or brain to cause a serious inflammation of the heart, lung or brain, which is fatal in some cases.
 But it has to be stressed - these serious complications are very rare.

 What is the treatment for hand, foot and mouth disease?

 There is no treatment that will take away the hand, foot and mouth disease.
 The aim is to ease symptoms and make the person as comfortable as possible until the illness goes away.
 Treatment is the same for children and adults.